Amaan09/dappier-job-app-ui/README.md

 ## Features

-- **File Upload**: Easily upload resumes and job descriptions.
+- **File Upload & Management:** Simplified upload process for resumes and job descriptions with a comprehensive dashboard to view all uploads.
-- **Feedback Generation**: Get instant feedback on how well you have answered to a resume or job description based question.
-- **Question Generation**: Receive AI-generated questions for interview preparation.
-- **User-Friendly Interface**: An intuitive and easy-to-use interface for an efficient user experience.
+- **Feedback & Question Generation:** Immediate AI-driven feedback and question generation for interview preparation based on uploaded documents.
+- **User Authentication:** Secure JWT-based login and signup system with token management and automatic redirection on token expiry.
+- **Responsive Chatbot UI:** Interactive and responsive chatbot interface supporting both desktop and mobile with chat history management.
+- **Form Validation & Notifications:** Robust form validation across all user inputs with integrated toaster notifications for success and error messages.

 ## Project Structure
 ```